stakenodes-unchained/pocket-indexer/server/BLOCKS_API.md

 - Height is unique per chain (enforced by database constraint)
 - When querying by height, `chain` parameter is required to ensure correct block retrieval
 - Transaction count is calculated on-demand from the transactions table
+- `raw_block_size` represents the serialized block size in bytes (the same data the node receives over the wire)
+- `block_production_time` is calculated as the time difference between the current block's timestamp and the previous block's timestamp
+- `block_production_time` will be `null` for the genesis block (height 1) or if the previous block is not available in the database
+- `raw_block_size` may be `null` for blocks indexed before this feature was added; these will be populated on re-indexing
+- `block_data` contains the complete block JSON from the RPC API response, stored as JSONB for efficient querying without additional RPC calls
+- `block_data` is only included in the detail endpoint (`GET /api/v1/blocks/:block_id`) to keep list responses lightweight
+- `block_data` may be `null` for blocks indexed before this feature was added; these will be populated on re-indexing